 Selling with a discount broker gives you all the benefits of having a licensed real estate agent guiding you through the selling process while saving you money on commission.
 You’ll still need to pay 2–3% to your buyer’s agent, but you’ll save by only paying your listing agent 1–2%.

 Not convinced selling without an agent is right for you?
-If you want a full-service experience while saving money, we can’t recommend Clever Real Estate enough.
-Learn more about their agent-matching service and 1.5% commission savings now!
+If you want a full-service experience while saving money, try our agent-matching service and 1.5% commission savings now!

 Frequently asked questions about flat fee MLS in Alaska

 What is the best flat fee MLS listing service in Alaska?